chekuda/trywebpack/README.md

 ### Runs
     - For generate dev-build: npm run build
     - For generate pro-build: npm run build-pro
-    - For run the server with virtual build: npm run server
+    - For run the server with virtual build: npm run start
+    - For run the server with virtual build and sourcemap: npm run start-source-map

 ### Why do we need a build step?